fvilacrespo/building-ai-project/README.md

 # --- 3.
 BUILDING THE TRAINING DATASET ---
-# We iterate through history match by match to build the dataset dynamically.

 X_train = []  # Features (Stats)
 y_train = []  # Target (Labels)